shnopy/example-discord-bot/readme.md

 ##### Imports

-- Now you've setup your file structure and have a simple prefix in place, we can begin to actually code!
+- Now you've setup your file structure, we can begin to actually code!

   - The example code is available in the repo for those who are finding it hard to follow along